Potato Latkes with Jalapeño Dill Sauce makes a marvelous addition to any spring table!

 I like to add a bit of cornmeal to my potato latkes as well.
 The cornmeal provides a contrasting texture inside the latkes, and makes the exterior extra crunchy!

-And a little shaved jalapeño in the dill sauce offers heat and intrigue.
+A little shaved jalapeño in the dill sauce offers the perfect ammout of heat and intrigue.

 These Potato Latkes with Jalapeño Dill Sauce are so addictive.

 They’ll make a wonderful addition to your weekend breakfast, a spring picnic, or cocktail night!